lewiskyh/nogizaka-mb-scrapper/README.md

-A simple script to scrape Nogizaka46 member details from the official website' API endpoint.
+A script to scrape Nogizaka46 member details from the official website' API endpoint and to save the data to MongoDB Atlas